 How do teachers get an application?

-Applications from the sponsors are available on this website.
-This year all teachers that apply will receive a special gift of poster making and bulletin board supplies from our fantastic partner ArtSkills!
+This year all teachers that apply for a grant will receive a special gift of poster making and bulletin board supplies from our fantastic partner ArtSkills!

 How many Teacher Grants are awarded?

 Teacher Grant awards range from $100 to $500 each and are used to finance creative classroom projects.
 The number of grants awarded varies from year to year, depending on the amount of the funds being requested.
 Typically, 300-600 grants are awarded each year.

 What is the selection criteria?